JonathanTheofilas/JonathanTheofilas/README.md

 ## 🚀 About Me

 Hey there!
 I'm **Jonathan Theofilas**, a Computer Science student at RMIT launching into my final year (graduating June 2025).
-When I'm not exploring new repositories, you'll find me working on cloud architectures, building AR applications, or building projects to develop my skills.
+When I'm not exploring new repositories, you'll find me working on cloud architectures, building AR applications, or building personal projects and interests to develop my skills.

 ```javascript